gh-cli-for-education/gh-education/docs/src/debug/egg-oop-parser.md

 Uncaught SyntaxError: Unexpected number
 ```

-You can not use the notation `a.0.0`to select the `a[0][0]` element since allowing this notation
+You can not use the notation `a.0.0` to select the `a[0][0]` element since allowing this notation
 confuses the interpreter.

-Even with our former decision taken in section  [The Dot Ambiguity: Property dot or Mantissa dot?](#the-dot-ambiguity-property-dot-or-mantissa-dot) is not enough.
-The lexer will interpret the `0.0` in `a.0.0` as a floating point.
+Even if the JS designers would take a decision as the one we took in section  [The Dot Ambiguity: Property dot or Mantissa dot?](#the-dot-ambiguity-property-dot-or-mantissa-dot) it will not suffice: The lexer will interpret the `0.0` in `a.0.0` as a floating point!.

-This goal is the reason for the `"." %NUMBER` production in the grammar:
+This goal is the reason to introduce  the `"." %NUMBER` production in the grammar:

 ```js
 selector   ->